 Supported by the Iris Carl Fund and NCTM

-The applicant must be a current (on or before October 15, 2013) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 15, 2013) NCTM PreK–8 school membership and currently teach mathematics in grades 6–8 at least 50 percent of the school day.
-Activities are to be completed between June 1, 2014, and May 31, 2015.
+The applicant must be a current (on or before October 15, 2014) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 15, 2014) NCTM Pre-K–8 school membership and currently teach mathematics in grades 6–8 at least 50 percent of the school day.
+Activities are to be completed between June 1, 2015, and May 31, 2016.
 Past recipients of this grant are ineligible to reapply.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.

 Note: This grant is awarded to an individual teacher.
 The award must be reported to the Internal Revenue Service, and it is subject to federal income taxes.
 A Form 1099 will be sent to the grant recipient at the end of the calendar year.
 If you have any questions about your own income tax liability, you should contact the Internal Revenue Service or your tax counsel.
 These sources can advise a recipient on the proper way to report project expenses.